It’s the story no one likes to talk about. Is it because it’s tedious, missing or racist? It’s up to Sue to find out…

 Sue: Are they trying to get rid of Hartnell again?

-Me: There’s definitely an attempt to sideline him again.
+Me: They’re definitely trying to sideline him again.

-Sue: I never thought I’d say this, but I’m really starting to feel sorry for William Hartnell.
+Sue: I never thought I’d say this, but I’m starting to feel sorry for William Hartnell.

 Me: This is a very strange episode for him.
 All he has to do is lie on a table and fall over in a corridor.

-Sue: They could have let him have a holiday this week.
+Sue: They could have sent him on holiday.
 It doesn’t seem fair.

-Me: Rob Shearman has suggested that they are experimenting with different ways to get rid of him.
-A few weeks ago they made him invisible, now he’s in a different body.
+Me: Rob Shearman thinks they’re experimenting with different ways to get rid of him.
+A few weeks ago they made him invisible, and now he’s in a different body.

 Sue: Did they seriously consider changing the lead actor to this bloke from Some Mothers Do Have ‘Em on a permanent basis?

-Sue: I guess they couldn’t have had someone blacked-up playing the Doctor every week.
+Sue: I guess they couldn’t have someone blacked-up playing the Doctor.
 That would have been embarrassing.

 Me: It’s funny you should say that.
-Patrick Troughton once claimed in an interview that he considered playing the Doctor blacked-up.
+Patrick Troughton claimed in an interview that he considered playing the role blacked-up.
 What if he had?
-It would be impossible to watch his entire era.
-Instead of it being semi-impossible.
+It would be impossible to watch his entire era, instead of semi-impossible.

 Sue: What?